While most perennials can withstand prolonged cold spells, some require more insulation and covering.

 How to Protect Plants in Winter?

-There are many ways to protect your plant against winter worries.
+Besides, there are many ways to protect your plant against winter worries.

-Raejayee from Reddit says that they keep their plants on a 3-season porch, which makes it easier for them to take care of them in winter.
+Gardeners recommend keeping their plants on a 3-season porch, which makes it easier for them to take care of them in winter.

 Little effort beforehand can save your plant from imminent frosty weather danger and prevent you from being anxious.